TranPhucVinh/Cplusplus/Introduction/Data type/Binary.md

     return binary_string;
 }
 ```
+# Implementation
-**Implementation**: Given two binary strings a and b, return their sum as a binary string.
+Given two binary strings a and b, return their sum as a binary string.

 If solving this problem by using **stoull()** to convert the string to binary then start adding them, this will not work with a very long binary string like this:
 ```